 The shoes are easy to slide on and off.
 When you’re wearing them, however, they stay securely in place thanks to a comfortable Z-pattern webbing system that allows you to adjust the fit across your foot and behind your heel.
 A molded heel cup keeps your heel in place.
 With rust-proof nylon hardware and fast-drying straps and soles, the shoes are well-suited for watersports, while the 5.5mm FeelTrue outsole offers good protection and a 5,000-mile warranty.
 Colors include charcoal/coal black, mocha/coffee and multi-blue.

 Generally speaking, hiking boots are less travel-friendly than hiking shoes.
 However, if you require the added support afforded by a higher cut (or simply prefer the different aesthetic), the Salomon Men’s Ultra 3 Mid GTX Boots are one of the lightest options on the market.
-Some Amazon reviewers even report using them for trail running.
 The boots’ Sensifit design cradles your feet from the midsole to the lacing system, ensuring a snug fit that reduces your chances of rolling an ankle on uneven ground.